allegheny-college-cmpsc-101-spring-2024/square-roots-starter/writing/reflection.md

 # Square Root Computation

+TODO: Provide responses for the TODOs.

-TODO: Make sure that you delete all of the TODO markers inside of this file.
-You should also ensure that you revise or delete all of the prompts inside of this file so that, when you are finished with your technical writing you have a professional report that is suitable for publication on your web site.
+Make sure that all aspects of the `writing/reflection.md` correctly use all of the features of the Markdown standard.
+This means that, when you preview your Markdown it should always be formatted in a suitable fashion.
+For VS Code previews, right click on the tab that shows the file name (e.g. `reflection.md`), then select Open Preview.

+Please make sure that you completely delete the TODO markers from every line of the `writing/reflection.md` file.

+Ensure that your writing is original and based on your own understanding of the concepts.

 ## Add Your Name Here